- Online Physics Brawl is a three-hour-long team competition happening

-In case the rules are confusing to you then visit the FAQ section or
+In case you are confused by some of the rules visit the FAQ section or

 contact us via email.

-- Even though we hope that the following will never have to be used we
+- Even though we believe that the following will never have to be used we

-have to include it.
-The organisers reserve a right to not let a team
+still need to include it.
+The organizers reserve a right not to let a team

 sign up, continue in participating or even deleting it from the scoreboards